ARTICLE 1 Name

 - See that Committees function as they should and in a timely manner.

 - Appoint members to fill vacancies in the officer and regional director positions

 of the Executive Board.

-- Shall become a member of the Executive Committee and Chairman of the Nominating Committee
+- Shall become a member of the Executive Board and become Chair of the Nominating

-for one year at the expiration of her Presidency.
+Committee for one year at the expiration of their term as President.